Static pages

 Static pages engine (HTML/HBS)

 Author SEO-friendly pages with Handlebars, recursive partials, and zero build steps.
-Routes are auto-wired from files under src/templates/
+Routes are auto-wired from files under src/templates/.

 Why this feature